This is how the entry to the Oktoberfest works on Saturdays.

 Due to the large crowd and the associated tent closings, tens of thousands of people stand outside the gates of the festival grounds on Saturdays until they open at 9 am to assure to get seats.
 The Munich administration created this difficult-to-control entry situation with the introduction of the bag ban in 2016 and the associated closure of the festival grounds until 9 am.

-Because the security service has unsurprisingly been failing for the third year to regulate the admission on the opening Saturday, we would like to prepare all those who consider it a good idea to stand in front of the entrances on a Saturday morning.
+The security service did a better job regulating the admission on the opening Saturday, 2022.
+However, we would nonetheless like to prepare all those who consider it a good idea to stand in front of the entrances on a Saturday morning.

 As you can see in the video, the queues can stretch around the entire grounds, from one entrance to the next.
 The biggest crowd is expected at the two northern entrances, the main entrance and Schaustellerstraße, the least in the south at Oidn Wiesn and at Familienplatz at Beethovenstraße.

 Different entrances, different “rules”

 While the entrance to Schaustellerstraße was pretty well done in orderly lanes on the first Saturday in 2019, the security guards at the main entrance and at Esperantoplatz were simply overrun.
 Unfortunately, those who were well-behaved and joined the line were punished by this situation.

 We can therefore only recommend the following: As a rule, it is not worth appearing long before 9 am.
 It also makes no sense to line up in the long queues at the main entrance or Schaustellerstraße.
 If you want to avoid crowds, use the entrance at the Oide Wiesn (P10).